agama-project/agama/README.md

 ## How to Contribute

-If you want to contribute to D-Installer, then please open a pull request or report an issue.
+If you want to contribute to Agama, then please open a pull request or report an issue.
 You can also have a look to our [road-map](https://github.com/orgs/yast/projects/1/views/1).

 ## Development Notes